Disney Cruise Line Port Excursions – Discounts & Tips

 There are several options for visiting the paid sections of Atlantis, including several Disney-sponsored excursions.
 It is almost always cheaper and faster to get to Atlantis on your own.
 We recommend taking a cab right outside the cruise terminal, which allows you to leave immediately after docking and beat the other cruise passengers to the water slides.

-These prices were correct when gathered (January 2017), but are subject to change any time:
+These prices were correct when gathered (July 2022), but are subject to change any time, and may vary based on season and demand:

 - The Atlantis Aquaventure day pass includes access to pretty much everything at Atlantis except the Dolphin adventures and the grounds and pools of the ultra-pricey Cove and Reef areas.
-It includes access to Aquaventure, pools, the beach, the Dig, the predator lagoons, all lobbies.
-It costs $130-170 (depending on season and whether lunch is included) for adults (13+), and $95-$120 for children (4-12).
+It includes access to Aquaventure, pools, the beach, the Dig, the predator lagoons and the Royal Towers lobby.
+Same-day passes cost $175-250 (depending on season and whether lunch is included) for adults (13+), and $95-$125 for children (4-12).
 Children 3 and under are FREE with a paying adult.
 Note that these may sell out, especially at peak times like spring break.
-This pass is also available in advance from BahamasDayPass.com, a reliable seller backed by a large travel broker.

 - The Discover Atlantis pass includes the Dig, the predator lagoons, and access to the Royal Towers lobby.
 It includes a guided tour of the Dig (which you can take or not).
-It’s $45 for adults (13+) and $35 for children (4-12).
+Same-day passes cost $55 for all ages (4+).
 Children 3 and under are FREE with a paying adult.
 We have never heard of these being sold out.

 - The Atlantis Beach Day pass includes use of beach chairs and umbrellas, plus access to the Dig, predator lagoons, and the Royal Towers Lobby.
-It’s $75 for adults (13+) and $45 for kids (4-12), including lunch.
-Children 3 and under are FREE with a paying adult (but they don’t get lunch).
+Same-day passes cost $85 for all ages (4+).
+Lunch is not included.
+Children 3 and under are FREE with a paying adult.
 We have heard of these selling out during spring break, and possibly other times, but perhaps not as often as the Aquaventure passes.

 To buy a day pass in person, go to the ticket booth at the Coral Towers entrance and show your Key to the World card to prove you’re on a cruise.
 (They don’t want guests of other unaffiliated Bahamas hotels to be able to get access to the Atlantis facilities, which is why they need to see proof that you’re a cruise passenger.)

-When you’re ready to leave Atlantis, if you have any day pass (or a room at the Comfort Suites) and thus have a wristband, just walk out the front doors of the Atlantis Royal Towers and ask them to call you a cab.
+When you’re ready to leave Atlantis, if you have any day pass (or a room at the Comfort Suites) and thus have a wristband, just walk out the front doors of the Atlantis Royal Towers and ask them to call you a taxi or cruise terminal shuttle.
 There will likely be several of them waiting, and there will be a posted flat rate to the cruise terminal.
-If you’re just visiting with no day pass or band, you will have to pick up a cab at the Coral Towers, Beach Tower or the Marina Village.
+If you’re just visiting with no day pass or band, you will have to pick up a taxi at the Coral Towers, Beach Tower or the Marina Village.

 - The slides and Current usually open at 10, and the pools and Dig open at 9.
 It’s a good idea to get in as early as you can to get a locker and towels and stake out some lounge chairs.
 If you manage to get all settled before the slides open, you can walk around and check out the lay of the land and get yourself oriented.